MPJ-K/userScripts/README.md

 # userScripts
 This repository stores userScripts I have worked on for the Tampermonkey browser extension.
-Feel free to try them out.
+Information about each script is usually included in the file itself.
+Feel free to try out my scripts.